SIBO, short for small intestinal bacterial overgrowth, may be one of the most common gastrointestinal issues you’ve never heard about.

-In addition, another approach to reduce this digestive load is to mechanically break down your food prior to ingestion.
+In addition, another approach to reducing this digestive load is to mechanically break down your food prior to ingestion.

-You can do this with juicing or by blending your food prior to consumption.
+You can do this by juicing or by blending your food prior to consumption.

 This mechanical change alters cell walls and improves absorption time and eases the burden of your body to break down food.

-This can be done for a period of time (30-60 days) during treatment of SIBO.
+This can be done for a period of time (30-60 days) during the treatment of SIBO.

 I recommend using this digestive enzyme 15 minutes prior to each meal and again in between meals.

-In addition you may want to consider a juicer to mechanically help break down cell walls of fruits/vegetables to ease absorption (1 juice per day).
+In addition, you may want to consider a juicer to mechanically help break down the cell walls of fruits/vegetables to ease absorption (1 juice per day).